Conghua, Guangzhou

 Conghua District, alternately romanized as Tsungfa, (Note: The Postal Map spelling was based on the name's local Cantonese pronunciation.
-The name has also been romanized Tsung-fa, Ts'ung-hwa, and Tsung-hwa-heën.) is one of 11 urban districts and the northernmost district of the prefecture-level city of Guangzhou, the capital of Guangdong Province, China.
+The name has also been romanized Tsung-fa, Ts'ung-hwa, and Tsung-hwa-heën.)
+(Jyutping: Cung^{4}faa^{3}), is one of 11 urban districts and the northernmost district of the prefecture-level city of Guangzhou, the capital of Guangdong Province, China.
 Conghua connects the Pearl River Delta with the mountainous area of northern Guangdong.
 Within China, it is known for its hot springs and lychees.
 Covering an area of 1974.15 km2, it is the largest urban district of Guangzhou by area, with a population of 717,684 in 2020.
 Its GDP was RMB41.668 billion in 2018.

 History

 Under the Qing, the area was known as Conghua County.
 It was subsequently upgraded to county-level city status and then, on 12 February 2014, to an urban district of Guangzhou.